AmeenVadakkekara/genescope/README.md

 ## Deployment

-The application is deployed using GitHub Pages.
-To deploy:
+The application is deployed using Vercel, To deploy:
 ```bash
 npm run deploy
 ```